infosupport/rust-workshop/cli/step-by-step-5.md

        http_client: reqwest::blocking::Client,
    }
    ```
-   Note that we not only keep the API key in memory, but also the HTTP client, because the Reqwest documentation says
+   Note that we not only keep the API key in memory but also the HTTP client because the Reqwest documentation says
-   >  If you plan to perform multiple requests, it is best to create a `Client` and reuse it, taking advantage of keep-alive connection pooling.
+   >  If you plan to perform multiple requests, creating a `Client` and reusing it is best, taking advantage of keep-alive connection pooling.

    Next, we want to be able to instantiate a copy of that struct.
    Add the following snippet to **api.rs**: